T4America Blog

 After the setbacks of the late 90s and early 2000s, passenger rail advocates along the Gulf Coast were not discouraged.
 Through the work of a Regional Rail Commission and the cultivation of relationships with local, regional, and federal leaders, these advocates were able to build a foundation for the implementation of passenger rail restoration in the region.

 In recognition of recent progress for passenger service in the Coastal South, we’re releasing a four-part series exploring how unified regional and national approaches, supported by local advocacy and sound policy, can help create a successful passenger rail network.
 This is part two of the series, written by Mehr Mukhtar and London Weier.
-Read part one here.
+Read part one, part three, and part four.

 Hundreds of Gulfport, MS residents greet Amtrak representatives and local officials as the inspection train arrives Thursday, February 18, 2016.
 (Tim Meuller)